 A talented man with an inquiring mind, David does not restrain himself to his Rioja vineyards.
 Under the name DSG Vineyards, he produces wines in several wine regions with some common denominators: local indigenous varieties, minimum intervention and wines that express the land and terroir where they have been born.
 He went to Navarra to help Australian winemaker Dan Standish find some vineyards, but he was fascinated by the old Garnacha vines he discovered on the slopes and ravines in San Martín de Unx.
-At the village cooperative he produces Pasolasmonjas (€11), a perfumed and mineral wine which has aged in barrels for two years.
+At the village cooperative he produces Lágrimas de Garnacha, a fresh red with pleasant fruit and a great everyday wine, and Pasolasmonjas (€11), a perfumed and mineral wine which has been aged in barrels for two years.

 On the granite and slate soils of Sierra de Francia, on the southern edge of the province of Salamanca, David makes two wines with local variety Rufete and children’s tale names: Phinca Encanto (€20, Encanto means charming) is an elegant, mineral red which resembles a Mediterranean Pinot Noir (it is believed that Rufete is a mutation of this grape); and Phinca Durmiente (€38), made from Rufete Blanco, a minority variety with vines scattered around the region thus requiring considerable selection efforts.

-His most recent project is Shanela (€11), a saline and mineral Albariño aged on its lees for 16 months which comes from vines planted in Val do Salnés, in the heart of the Rias Baixas appellation.
+In Galicia he makes Costa de Santa Mariña, an Albariño aged on its lees for 24 months in small barrels and a thin layer of flor sourced from the vineyard of the same name in Valle del Salnés and Shanela (€11), a saline and mineral Albariño aged on its lees for 16 months which comes from the same area, in the heart of the Rias Baixas appellation.
 The Atlantic Ocean views enjoyed from the vineyard give this wine its name (xanela means window in Galician) although the spelling has been changed to suit the American market.
 It now resembles Shakira and, according to the Galician friend who suggested it, that cannot be a bad thing.